joellijo32/Subway-Counter/README.md

 # Subway-Counter
-A counter web-app that can be used to track the subway.
+A counter web-app that can be used to track a subway.